treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 >>> matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]
 ```

-And then we make a variable that points to the second list in our list-of-lists:
+And then we make a variable pointing to the second list in our list-of-lists:

 ```pycon
 >>> row = matrix[1]